18F/join.tts.gsa.gov/positions/USDC-Supervisor-Product-Management.md

 key objectives:
   - Provide product management coaching, mentorship, and professional development opportunities; support employee wellbeing for Digital Corps Fellows
     - Steward the Fellow’s personal professional development by identifying and providing appropriate training, developmental assignments, and/or support focusing on their specific discipline of product management.
-    - Utilize previous experience as a product management practitioner and supervisor to:
+    - Utilize previous experience as a product management practitioner and supervisor to\:
     - Work with individuals to identify and develop their strengths, helping Fellows pursue opportunities that enhance their talents.
     - Engage regularly with your Fellows, as a Cohort group and in 1on1s, to provide mentorship and guidance, support, and help remove obstacles to their success.
     - Help design and implement cohort wide and track specific virtual and in-person learning and engagement experiences during the course of the fellowship.
 Incorporate equity and inclusion into training, speaking events, and experiential learning opportunities.